 Synthetic vs Conventional Oil

 Synthetic oils burn cleaner because of fewer levels of impurities and also protect the engine due to lower levels of friction.
 The additives present help clean the engine of deposits.
 It also takes a long time for the deposits to start.
+When comparing conventional vs synthetic oil, synthetic options offer superior engine protection and cleanliness due to their advanced formulation.

 The advantages of synthetic oil over conventional oil?

-The processes involve removing impurities from crude oil and allow separate molecules to be tailored to the demands of modern engines.
+Synthetic lubricants can offer meaningful advantages.
+The processes involve removing impurities from crude oil and allowing separate molecules to be tailored to the demands of modern engines.

 Protection against engine wear: your motor oil is the only protective barrier between engine parts that are in constant contact.